Jacinta Ruru

-Jacinta Arianna Ruru (born 1974) is an established New Zealand academic and the first Māori professor of law.
-Ruru is currently the Deputy Vice-Chancellor Māori at the University of Otago.
+Jacinta Arianna Ruru (born 1974) is a New Zealand academic and the first Māori professor of law.
+Ruru is the Deputy Vice-Chancellor, Māori, at the University of Otago.

 Academic career

-Ruru completed a Master's at the University of Otago in 2001, with a thesis on the Treaty of Waitangi and national parks in New Zealand.
-After a 2012 Fulbright-funded PhD at the University of Victoria in Canada, Ruru returned to New Zealand and the University of Otago, rising to full professor in 2016.
+Ruru completed a master's degree at the University of Otago in 2001, with a thesis on the Treaty of Waitangi and the national parks of New Zealand.
+After a 2012 Fulbright-funded PhD at the University of Victoria in Canada, Ruru returned to New Zealand and the University of Otago, becoming a full professor in 2016.

-Ruru's research centres on indigenous peoples' (primarily Māori in New Zealand and First Nations in Canada) legal relations with land and water, from a measured and moderate perspective.
-She is the co-director of Ngā Pae o te Māramatanga (NPM) the New Zealand's Māori Centre of Research Excellence (CoRE).
+Ruru's research centres on Indigenous peoples' (primarily Māori in New Zealand and First Nations in Canada) legal relations with land and water.
+She is the co-director of Ngā Pae o te Māramatanga (NPM), New Zealand's Māori Centre of Research Excellence (CoRE).
+She is a consultant editor to the Māori Law Review.

 Recognition

-In addition to winning the Prime Minister's supreme award for tertiary teaching, Ruru has also been made a Fellow of the Royal Society of New Zealand.
-In 2017, Ruru was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.
+Ruru has won the Prime Minister of New Zealand's supreme award for tertiary teaching and been made a fellow of the Royal Society of New Zealand.
+In 2017, Ruru was selected as one of the Royal Society Te Apārangi's "150 women in 150 words".
 In the same year she was invited to give the 10th Shirley Smith Memorial Address.
-Her speech was "First laws: tikanga Māori in / and the law".
+Her speech was called "First laws: tikanga Māori in / and the law".

-In October 2019, Ruru was appointed one of seven inaugural sesquicentennial distinguished chairs, or poutoko taiea, at Otago University.
+In October 2019, Ruru was appointed as one of seven inaugural sesquicentennial distinguished chairs, or poutoko taiea, at the University of Otago.

-In 2019–20 Ruru was on the panel that wrote the influential report He Puapua.
+In 2019, Ruru was on the panel that wrote the influential He Puapua report.

 In the 2022 New Year Honours, Ruru was appointed a Member of the New Zealand Order of Merit, for services to Māori and the law, and later that year received the University of Otago's Distinguished Research Medal.

+In 2025, she was awarded the Humanities Aronui Medal from the Royal Society Te Apārangi and an Honorary Doctor of Laws from Newcastle University.